Nuwan Kulasekara: Professional cricket

 On 29 April 2009, Kulasekara was called to the Kings XI Punjab squad as an emergency replacement for injured Australian batsman Shaun Marsh.
 He joined the Chennai Super Kings for the 2011 Indian Premier League season.

 Kulasekara played in the domestic T20I series for Kandurata Maroons.
 In the final, against Basnahira Greens, he took a match-winning three wickets.
 Kandurata won the match by seven wickets, and was selected for the 2013 Champions League Twenty20.
 Kulasekara played for Comilla Victorians in the Bangladesh Premier League in 2015.
 During the match against Rangpur Riders on 27 November 2015, he took four wickets for 12 runs.
 In 2016, Kulasekara signed a short-term NatWest T20 Blast contract with the Sussex Sharks.

 Coaching career

 He was appointed as the bowling coach of the Kandy Tuskers franchise for the 2020 Lanka Premier League which also marks his maiden coaching stint in his career.

 Arrest

 Kulasekara was detained by Kadawatha police on 19 September 2016 after he was involved in a road accident which killed a 28-year-old motorcyclist.
-He appeared before the Mahara magistrate, and was released on SLR 500,000 bail.
+He appeared before the Mahara magistrate, and was released on LKR 500,000 bail.
 The accident occurred near the Kirillawala junction in Kadawatha during the afternoon; the rider was approaching Kulasekara's vehicle, passed a bus, struck an embankment in the centre of the road, and was thrown into the path of Kulasekara's vehicle.